rmrosales/desn3035-e6/docs/terms.md

 _Last Updated: November 12, 2024_

 >**Welcome to ACME Company.** By using our website, you agree to the following Terms and Conditions.
 Please read them carefully.
+Very carefully.

 ## 1. Acceptance of Terms